Biosecurity Policies or Measures

 Animals from stockyards or auctions can be very high risk because they have mingled with many other animals from different farms.
 These animals are often near the end of their lives or not good milk producers.
 Farmers tend to keep their best and most productive animals and dispose of those who don't earn their keep.
 Mark McAfee also advises against bargain cows and from a confinement herd, and to get the quality high priced ones instead.
 He also advises that the new cow be segregated in a quarantine area for up to four weeks to allow for observation and testing of her milk for high somatic cell counts or pathogens.
 Raw Milk Institute common standards require that all new animals to the milking herd receive a health screening for potential bacterial hazards and are segregated.

-Some raw dairy farmers may choose to keep pigs because it is a great way of disposing of excess milk or milk that is not suitable to be sold for human consumption.
+Some raw dairy farmers may choose to keep healthy pigs because it is a great way of disposing of excess milk or milk that is not suitable to be sold for human consumption.
 Instead of wasting milk that isn't perfect (but pathogen-free), it can be fed to the pigs.
 Keeping pigs on the farm can be a risk to the milking herd but if it is managed well, there is no reason not to keep a diversity of animal species.
+Remember that the risks of pathogens in pig manure increases when they are fed lots of grains or modern feeds like brewers grains.
+If this contaminates the water supply or shared river or waterways or the terrain around the dairy, farmers are increasing the chance of running into problems at some stage.